 I’m Carrie and I’m so happy you are here.

 I used to joke that I’m the former World Champion of Hating to Eat Vegetables, so my blog is essentially about learning how to eat healthy one bite at a time.
-It has not been an easy process!
+It has not been an easy process, to say the least.

 I followed a plant-based approach for 3 1/2 years before I ultimately decided that such a strict diet was not supportive to my mental or physical health (you can read more about the specifics of what happened here).
 You may also like this post on “Lessons Learned from a Former Vegan“).

-I still have to respect my ongoing food sensitivities so I pretty much eat lots of fruits and vegetables with “clean” sources of animal protein, without consuming dairy or gluten, and including minimal grains in my diet.
-I seem to feel best this way (you can see some of my daily photo food journals here).
-You might also like the post I wrote about Living Plant-Strong Paleo.
+I still have to respect my ongoing food sensitivities so I pretty much eat lots of fruits and vegetables with “clean” sources of animal protein, without consuming dairy or gluten.
+I include some grains and legumes when my health tolerates them.
+I most recently have re-introduced more potatoes and other starches into my diet.
+I’m even experimenting with soy again to see how it affects my hormones.

-My professional background is in non-profit healthcare fundraising.
-I have masters degrees in business administration from the University of Southern California and in public health (nutrition) from the University of Massachusetts.
+My professional background is in non-profit healthcare fundraising and product marketing.
+I have masters degrees in business administration from the University of Southern California and in public health (nutrition) from the University of Massachusetts, Amherst.

 My intention is to inspire, inform, and connect with like-minded folks who are interested in finding health and balance.
 I love sharing recipes using ingredients that I find supportive to my health, and I encourage you to explore and figure which foods and practices help you meet your goals.